Peter Weinberg

 Peter Amory Weinberg (born c.
 1957) is an American businessman.
 He spent almost twenty years of his career at Goldman Sachs before co-founding Perella Weinberg Partners with merger specialist, Joseph Perella in 2006.
 The firm provides M&A advisory and alternative asset management services.
-Weinberg serves as its Chief Executive Officer and Founding Partner.
+Weinberg is its Founding Partner and Chairman.
+He previously was the chief executive officer (CEO) of the company, from February 2019 to January 2023.

 Education

 Weinberg attended Deerfield Academy, received his undergraduate degree at Claremont McKenna College in 1979, and earned his MBA at Harvard Business School in 1983.

 Business career

 Morgan Stanley

 Weinberg started his career as an analyst at Morgan Stanley & Co in 1979, where he worked before and after attending Harvard Business School.
 Weinberg was with Morgan Stanley’s Corporate Finance Department from 1986 to 1988.

 Goldman Sachs

 He joined Goldman Sachs in 1988 and became a partner in 1992.
 He held a number of senior management positions at the firm.
 He founded the Financial Sponsors Group, led Investment Banking Services, ran the Communications, Media and Telecom Group, and co-headed the Global Investment Banking Division.
 Weinberg rose to CEO of Goldman Sachs International, a position he occupied in London from 1999 to 2005.
-He served on the firm’s Management Committee and also led the firm’s European Management Committee.
+He was on the firm’s Management Committee and also led the firm’s European Management Committee.